chavarera/PythonScript/Module/os/pathModuleInOS.md

 ## os.path module

-#### The os.path module from os module
+#### The os.path module from the os module
-- **os.path** module used for common pathname manipulation.
+- **os.path** the module used for common pathname manipulation.
 - This module implements some useful functions on pathnames.
-- Different operating systems have different path name conventions.
+- Different operating systems have different pathname conventions.

 different path styles:
 ```